Pombaline Architecture: Have you heard about this Alluring Yet Practical Lisbon’s Style?

 Cornices and Molding

 Cornice is a horizontal structure that was added to old buildings to direct rainwater away.
 It is also used as a decorative element on the outside of buildings and inside residential buildings, similar to crown mounding.
-It can be seen in Pombaline buildings in Lisbon.
+It was used in the Pombaline buildings in Lisbon.

 These decorative elements were typically found at the roofline, window surrounds, and doorways, making them look elegant and classy.